 For persons who have been a New Zealand Registered Architect before, a simplified application procedure applies.
 Case studies are NOT required.
-Also you can apply for registration under Pathway 2 at any time.
+You can apply for registration under Pathway 4 at any time.

 To begin the process, please fill out the application form.

 The fee for a Pathway 4 initial registration assessment is $632.50 (GST included).
 The fee must be paid with your application and may be paid in the following ways:

 A New Zealand cheque payable to New Zealand Registered Architects Board or NZRAB attached to your application.

 Visa or Mastercard payment facility on the NZRAB website.
 Please note this payment method on your application form.